Inflectra/spira-documentation/docs/Spira-Administration-Guide/Template-Requirements.md

 # Template: Requirements
+!!! abstract "Available in SpiraTest, SpiraTeam, SpiraPlan"

 This section contains administrative options that are specific to the requirements functionality in the system.

 ## Importance
 The following screen is displayed when you choose the "Importance" link from the Requirements section of the administration menu:

 ![](img/Template_Requirements_113.png)

 The screen displays a list of all the defined requirement importances for the current template.
-By default the screen will be populated with the standard SpiraPlan® requirement importances.
+By default the screen will be populated with the standard Spira requirement importances.
 To edit an existing requirement importance, change the name, color, score (this is used for ranking the different items -- the item with the lowest score will appear at the top of dropdown lists in the application), and/or change the active flag then click "Save".

 Note that you can either enter the hexadecimal RRGGBB code for the color or use the pop-up color picker.